Vadifire/tweeting/README.md

 To use the Twitter API, authentication is required.
 API keys and tokens for authentication can be generated here: https://apps.twitter.com.
-Once your credentials have been generated, copy the config-example.yml file into a new file called config-yml.
+Once your credentials have been generated, copy the config-example.yml file into a new file called config.yml.
 Replace the placeholder values with your consumer token, consumer key, access token, and access token secret.

 To start the application, run ```./gradlew run```.
 The application will start running locally on port 8080.